spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 # Manifests as Artifacts

-There are two ways to deploy a manifest&mdash;either supplied statically to a pipeline as text, or as an artifact.
-The image below shows a deploy stage deploys a manifest stored in a GCS bucket:
+There are two ways to deploy a manifest:

+* The manifest is supplied statically to a pipeline as text
+* The manifest is supplied as an artifact

+The image below shows a deploy stage that deploys a manifest stored in a GCS bucket:

 {%
   include